asavinov/bistro/README.md

         thingName // One parameter to compute the column );
 ```
 The first parameter is a lambda function.
-Its argument `p` is an array of outputs of other columns used to compute the output of the calculate column.
-The second parameter of the definition specifies the input columns used for calculations.
-In this example, we want to find the length of the device name and hence we pass this column reference as a parameter.
-The size of the `p` array has to be equal to the number of columns references passed via the second parameter.
+Its argument `p` is an array of (output) values of other columns used to compute the output of the calculate column.
+The second parameter of the definition specifies the columns used for calculations.
+In this example, we want to find the length of the device name.
+The size of the `p` array has to be equal to the number of columns references passed via the second parameter (1 in this example).

 There exist also other ways to define calculate columns which can be more convenient in different situations, for example, in the case of complex arithmetic operations or in the case of complex computations implemented programmatically.
-Note also that column outputs could contain `null` values and all lambda functions must guarantee the validity of its computations including null-safety and type-safety.
+Note also that column outputs could contain `null` values and hence all lambda functions must guarantee the validity of its computations including null-safety and type-safety.

 ### Link columns

-The second column type is a *link* column.
-Link columns are typed by user (not primitive) tables and their output essentially is a reference to some element in the output table:
+*Link* columns are typed by user (not primitive) tables and their output essentially is a reference to some element in the output table:

 > For each input, a link column *finds* its output in the output table by providing equality criteria for the output elements.
 These values for these criteria are computed from the columns in this table using this input similar to calculate columns.

-Let us assume that the "EVENTS" table stores records with a property (column) which can be used to link them to the "THINGS" table:
+Let us assume that the "EVENTS" table stores records with a property (column) which stores a name from the "THINGS" table:
 ```java
 Column eventThingName = schema.createColumn("Thing Name", events, objects);